Suresh Wadkar: Personal life

 Wadkar is married to classical singer Padma and the couple has two daughters, Ananya and Jiya.

-Awards
+Awards and nominations

 In 1976, Wadkar won the Madan Mohan Best Male Playback Singer Award at the Sur-Singar competition.
 He is also a recipient of the 2004 Lata Mangeshkar Puraskar instituted by Madhya Pradesh government.
 He also won the 2007 Maharashtra Pride Award which is given by the government of Maharashtra to citizens of note.
 He got awarded by Late Sadashiv Amarapurkar Award 2017 by Ahmednagar's Think Global Foundation.

 He was awarded the Sangeet Natak Akademi Award for 2018 for Sugam Sangeet.
 On January 25, 2020, his name was announced for Government of India's fourth highest civilian honour, the Padma Shri, for his work in the field of arts.